cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

 The most common use case for sharing context is when dealing with {% url `cy.fixture()` fixture %}.

-Often times you may load in a fixture in a `beforeEach` hook but want to utilize the values in your tests.
+Often times you may load a fixture in a `beforeEach` hook but want to utilize the values in your tests.

 ```js
 beforeEach(function () {